snowdrop/spring-boot-quickstart-istio/README.md

 Remarks:

 - This code has been tested against Istio 0.2.12.
+- Due to a [bug](https://github.com/istio/istio/issues/2031) discovered with istio 0.3.0, we don't recommend to install it till it is resolved.
 - By adopting this enricher, then it is not longer required to use istioctl client !

 ### Instructions